The importance of seat belts and car seats

 Always read and understand the car seat manufacturer's instructions and never prop

-a child up with blankets and/or pillow.
+a child up with blankets or pillows.
 Never place an infant in a rear-facing child

 safety seat in the front seat with an air bag.
 The new car seat safety recommendations